lwdStudio/lwdSite3/web/README.md

 ## ℹ️ Info

-   This is a gatsby front-end that connect to my Strapi headless CMS.
+   This is a gatsby front-end that connects to my Strapi headless CMS.
 In order to make the site work, you need to configure a corresponding Strapi application at [```../api```](/api).

 ## 📜 Feature